Key Takeaways

 New Delhi: Defence Research and Development Organisation (DRDO) conducted a successful flight-trial of India’s first long-range hypersonic missile from Dr APJ Abdul Kalam Island off the coast of Odisha.

-This fright-trial of hypersonic missile that was conducted late Saturday is designed to carry various payloads for ranges greater than 1,500 km for the Armed Forces, an official statement said on Sunday.
+The successful flight-trial of the hypersonic missile, conducted late Saturday, aims to carry various payloads for ranges greater than 1,500 km for the Armed Forces.

 The missile was tracked by various range systems, deployed in multiple domains.
 The flight data obtained from downrange ship stations confirmed the successful terminal manoeuvres and impact with a high degree of accuracy.